cdapio/cdap/docs/loom-docs/source/overview/index.rst

 Where is Loom deployed
 =======================
-Loom currently runs in production for cloud provisioning of Reactor Sandboxes at Continuuity and also as an internal IT tool used by developers on daily basis and also used within in our build systems for testing functionality of Continuuity flagship production Reactor on real clusters.
+Loom currently runs in production for cloud provisioning of Reactor Sandboxes at Continuuity and also as an internal IT tool used by developers for testing new and incremental features on daily basis.
+It is also used within Continuuity build system through Web service APIs for provisioning multi-node reactor clusters for performing functional tests.